LeoDog896/gitpod-deno/README.md

 # gitpod-deno
-A simple script that adds support for deno in gitpod, at after-run and after any restart
+A simple script that adds support for deno in gitpod.